-Throughput chart can be seen as area or bar chart.
-Area chart enables you to see the flow of traffic more smoothly, while bar chart gives you the ability to view traffic by each sample.
-Use the area chart for spotting trends and over-viewing the traffic of large time intervals.
-Use the bar chart when solving problems and when you need more details on the sample level (time interval you are inspecting is relatively small).
+Throughput chart can be seen as stacked area or stacked column chart.
+Area chart enables you to see the flow of traffic more smoothly, while column chart gives you the ability to view traffic by each sample.

-To switch between the area and bar chart click the Area chart or Bar chart button.
-This will give you a chart as shown in screenshot below.
-Re-selecting the option will give you the original view back.
+To switch between the stacked area and column chart click the chart icon.
+This will give you a chart as shown in the screenshot below.
+Re-selecting the chart icon will give you the original chart type back.